darellduma/-WordPress-Plugin-Google-reCAPTCHA-Response-Validator/README.md

     6.a.
 Include it in your custom plugin (yoursite/wp-content-plugins/GRCV/GRCV.php)

     6.b.
 Invoke GRCV::verify_response($response) method and place the result in a variable.
+(Namespacing recommended)

   Example
   ```